 Then we did our lunch at Kesang Hotel.
 We reached to Ball of Fire Museum at Tenga haat.
 While going to Bomdila, there was an army refreshment center called “Tenga Haat”.
 We stopped there and had coffee and snacks.
 The army canteen has much good stuff and you could buy from there as well.
 We also visited Ball of Fire museum.

 Then we entered Bomdila.
-The small town of Bomdila was floating amongst the panoramic settings of the lofty ranges of the eastern Himalayas.
+The small town of Bomdila was floating among the panoramic settings of the lofty ranges of the eastern Himalayas.
 Bomdila was known for its scenic surroundings along with its Buddhist monasteries and apple orchards.
 It additionally attracts the adventure seeker with its varied trekking trails.
 Bomdila used to experiences rainfall between July and September.
 The origin of Bomdila is lost in time.
 It was a locality of the kingdom of Tibet in medieval times.

 Local tribal rulers and rulers from Bhutan usually dominated it from time to time.
 The Ahom rulers of Assam failed to interfere with the native tribes aside from punitive raids into the social group territory.
 The British had declared this area of Arunachal Pradesh as restricted in 1873.
 The area has remained a explanation for disagreement between India and China since India gained independence in 1947.
 China invaded the area around Bomdila in 1962, however later withdrew its troops from the area.Then around 6.30 pm we reached to our Bomdila Holiday Hill Homestay.
 The detail review you can get from below link-